 Another mistake.
 It’s me who never learn that what I hope for will never happen.
 Not in this lifetime.
 He will always be a little boy masquerading as a man.

 The walk was good.
 As good as you can expect from this part of the country.
 Nothing special but not so bad either.
-Seven kilometers to begin with.
+Seven kilometres to begin with.
 Long enough for an evening walk (evening because it took him almost three hours to decide which) but not too long to tire me out that it will be a trouble for me to walk back.
 It was next to the water, with the hope of coming back through the village.
 At least that was what he said it was going to be.

 We lingered a bit because I took some photographs.
 The water was so calm it looked like a mirror and indeed mirroring perfectly the autumn foliage on the bank it was a sight to behold.
 That, coupled with the low sun slanting over the whole scenery, the effect was quite magical.

 When he said it was time to leave the waterfront, in my mind I already questioned his alternatives.
 The road he had chosen is narrow, no lights, no shoulders and people are allowed to drive 70 km per hour which means they will be coming on around 90 if not faster.
 So far so good.
 It was not dark yet so we can still find our way.
 When he told me we had to take the first turn to the right I could not help but voiced out my doubts.

 First, there was a sign that said: cul-de-sac.
 Second, there is a giant wall (meant to minimize sounds from the traffic on the nearby freeway) at the end of the road.
 Third, there was this odd looking/acting guy few meters ahead of us who was walking deliberately slow dressed in full black from head to toe from toe to head.
 No, it was not his clothing or manner that alarmed me.
 It was my instinct telling me the guy was not to be trusted.